 Alice Waters cooking masterclass is as close to perfect as it is possible to get.
 However, you do need to be aware that some of the videos are nearly 30 minutes long.
 This is fine for most people, but I struggle to find blocks of time where I can concentrate fully for that long.
 Personally, I would have preferred shorter videos.

-Plus, with Alice’s videos I was unable to employ my favourite trick of watching at double speed.
+Plus, with Alice’s videos, I was unable to employ my favorite trick of watching at double speed.
 She talks faster than you think, particularly when she is speaking about things she is extremely enthusiastic about.

 I would also like to have seen Alice cooking more recipes.
 Hopefully, she will address this by producing another masterclass.com course.
 When she does, my all-access pass will enable me to watch it without having to pay extra to be able to do so.